Good Morning, Sleeping Lion: Release

 Good Morning, Sleeping Lion was first released on the Hikari TV Channel on April 23, 2022.
 As of July 11, it has received an average audience rating of 4.5/5 from 542 Hikari TV subscribers.
 The film was released theatrically in Thailand on November 17 and the Blu-ray home media was released on December 21, 2022.

 Sequel

 A sequel has been announced for release in spring of 2023, co-starring AKB48 member Yui Oguri as a food truck proprietress.
+Good Morning, Sleeping Lion 2 released on April 12, 2023 on Hikari TV Channel and starred notable tokusatsu actors Kane Kosugi, Kento Handa, Toshiki Kashu, and Masayuki Deai.